 Can we visit Ladakh in February?
 The answer is that yes, it can be done.
 There has been a boost in tourism in Ladakh in recent years and it is visible throughout the year.
 You will now find tourists here even during the peak of winter and the number increases with each passing year.

-Leh Ladakh in February, even the very idea sounds Intriguing and adventurous.
-But make no mistake, a trip here at this time of the year is not everyone’s cup of tea.
-Life in Ladakh in winter is harsh and there are several things you would need to keep in mind and prepare yourself for; both physically and mentally.
+But while the idea of visiting Leh Ladakh in February sounds intriguing and adventurous, a trip here at this time of the year is not everyone’s cup of tea.
+Life in Ladakh in winter is harsh and there are several things you would need to keep in mind and prepare yourself for, both physically and mentally.

-I will break this article in three parts.
+I will break this article into three parts.
 First I will mention a few key points that you must remember while planning this trip.
 Then I will suggest an example of an itinerary that you can follow.
 In the end, I will finish the article with a few advantages and disadvantages of traveling to Leh Ladakh in the month of February.

-Leh Ladakh Road Trip in February
+How to Reach Ladakh in February

 Manali Leh Highway in February

-No you cannot travel from Manali to Leh in February.
-At this time, Rohtang pass remains completely snowed out and opens sometime in April at earliest.
-So starting from Manali, the farthest you will go is as far as Gulaba check post.
+No, you cannot travel from Manali to Leh in February.
+At this time, Rohtang Pass remains completely snowed out and opens sometime in April at the earliest.
+So starting from Manali, the farthest you will go is as far as the Gulaba check post.